mikaspar/CarND_Term1_Vehicle_Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using different 3 types of features: HOG, Color Histogram and spatially binned color features.
-My resulting feature vector includes HOG and color histogram features.
+I tried to trai the linear SVM using different 3 types of features: HOG, Color Histogram and Spatial binned features.
+My resulting feature vector includes a scaled HOG and color histogram features.
 For the training were used pictures with 64x64 resolution.
 The testing accuracy reached 97.5 % on the testing set.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I implemented the search using the find_cars function in IPython Notebook.
-It searches through area of interest (ystart,ystop)  in the image with windows of scales 1-2.2 of (64,64) of original training images.
+It searches through area of interest (ystart,ystop, whole image width) in the image.
+It uses search of scales 1-2.2 of (64,64) of original training images.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?